Mobile Menu

 The Board’s intention, above all, is to foster an environment of responsibility and integrity and to treat all parties involved in these processes with fairness, compassion, and respect.

-Formal Grievance Process: This process may be implemented where any CIMC participant believes that they have been subjected to, or who is aware of, any form of serious ethical misconduct or harassment involving a CIMC teacher, staff member or community member.
-Click here for information on CIMC’s Formal Grievance Process.
+This process may be implemented where any CIMC participant believes that they have been subjected to, or who is aware of, any form of serious ethical misconduct or harassment involving a CIMC teacher, staff member or community member.
+Click here for information about CIMC’s Formal Grievance Process.

 The following are examples of when each process might be used.